 Dealing with the death of a loved one is always a difficult time.
 We are here to support you when dealing with practical matters such as closing accounts.
 This guide has been put together to help make this as simple and straightforward as possible for you.

 If you have any questions, we are here for you.
-You can call our Customer Service team on 0345 850 5555 to put you through to our dedicated Bereavement team.
+You can call our Customer Service team on 0345 850 5555 who can talk you through the next steps.

 What to do first: